eo-tools/eozilla/docs/client-config.md

 ### Auth type `login`

-The authorisation type `login` represents a standard enterprise scenario, where an access token is fetched from a server given user credentials.
+The authorisation type `login` represents a standard enterprise scenario, where an access token is fetched from a server given user credentials (e.g., OAuth 2.0 Resource Owner Password Credentials or similar flows).
-This is the case for, e.g., the _OAuth 2.0 Client Credentials_.

-Note that `cuiman` currently only supports _permanent_ access tokens.
-We have not yet implemented support for _short-lived_ access tokens that need to be refreshed once in a while as is the case for the _OAuth 2.0 Refresh Token Flow_.
+If the server returns a `refresh_token`, `cuiman` keeps it in the configuration and refreshes the access token on HTTP 401 using the OAuth 2.0 refresh_token grant.
+If no refresh token is available, the login flow behaves like a static token.

 The authorisation type `login` requires configuration of a authorisation URL that is used to obtain the access token: